sdersen/task-force/README.md

 # Task Force

 A simpel to-do app as a school project.
-You can clone this repo or visit https://task-force.sofiadersen.com/ FOr Wunderlist+ visit and clone: https://github.com/sdersen/task-force/pull/4
+You can clone this repo or visit https://task-force.sofiadersen.com/ For Wunderlist+ visit and clone: https://github.com/sdersen/task-force/pull/4

 The app allows the user to: